This draft page is not for public viewing. (Other pages are members only or require a password) Newer version of this page is at

 Beth: From a life of being fed to helping others.

-Figure 1.
 Beth achieved progress from her first session.
 She transitioned to a manual wheelchair about 13 months after starting PhotoMed's therapy.
 (8:38)

 Lois: 75 years PTSD flashbacks vanished

-Figure 2.
 Lois tells about her relief after her 75 years of PTSD flashbacks simply vanished.
 She describes her relieved memories during her 2-month followup interview.
 (3:15)

 James was in a program to "get used to his pain" - he didn't expect it to vanish.

-Figure 3.
 James tells about his relief and about how his pain and medications affected his time with his kids who had little memory of him before his injury.
 (2:35)

 George: Protective sensations resume after 8 years but are misaligned with his feet

-"George" walked into PhotoMed's study at Dr. Conard's pain clinic looking at his feet because he could not feel them after 42 years of diabetes.
-He and his wife had gotten used to his limitations and never expected improvements.
-George had enrolled to learn if the therapy might relieve his back pain.
+"George" walked into PhotoMed's study looking at his feet because he could not feel them after 42 years of diabetes.
+He enrolled to learn if the therapy might relieve his back pain.
 His back pain resolved in a few minutes.
-The remaining time during that first session let him try the therapy on his feet.
+That left time to try the therapy on his feet.
+He returned a week later having minor sensations in his feet.
+A few minutes of therapy awakened his sensations but were misaligned with his anatomy.
+Watch as he tries to identify where he is being touched and about his "new pair of legs".

 Updating of maps isn't special, rather it is the delay that needs more research.